uhuohuy/GazPNE/README.md

 Parameter <*model*> denotes the type of model that will be trained (CNN:0, Bi-LSTM:1, attention-CNN:2, clstm:3, attention-clstm:4).
 Two parameters <*postive*> and <*negative*> denote the ID of the file saving the positive examples and negative examples, respectively.

-Then, we can get a model named like 'clstm_model_0727135034epoch1.pkl', which is then manually renamed as '0727135034epoch1.pkl'.
-0727135034 is the time to create the model, and also used as the ID of the model.
-We keep the trained model trained in each epoch.
+Then, we can get a model named like 'clstm_model_0708233420epoch0.pkl', which is then manually renamed as '0708233420epoch0.pkl'.
+0708233420 is the time to create the model, and also used as the ID of the model.
+We keep the trained model in each epoch.

 Users can also download our [trained model](https://drive.google.com/file/d/10TokPTKJLwpjQR2oN-X03MO1GCEpeDyx/view?usp=sharing) and the other attached data, such as the total vocabularies and the trained bigram model.
 They should be put in the ![model](model) folder.

 ## Place name tagging from tweet texts
 The three annotated [tweet data sets](https://rebrand.ly/LocationsDataset) are avaliable and should be put in the ![data](data) folder.
 The trained model in can be then used to extract the place from the tweet data set by [model_test_json.py](model_test_json.py).

-> python -u model_test_json.py --model_ID 0727135034 --atten_dim 120 --hidden 120 --filter_l 1 --epoch 1 --filter 1 --bool_remove 1  --region 1 --model 3 --osmembed 2 --thres 0.82 --bool_embed 0
+> python -u model_test_json.py --model_ID 0708233420 --atten_dim 120 --hidden 120 --filter_l 1 --epoch 1 --filter 1 --bool_remove 1  --region 1 --model 3 --osmembed 2 --thres 0.86 --bool_embed 0

 Two parameters <*model_ID*> and <*epoch*> are used to determine which model will be used.
 Parameter <*model*> denotes the type of used model (CNN:0, Bi-LSTM:1, attention-CNN:2, clstm:3, attention-clstm:4).
 Parameter <*region*> denotes the test data set (Lousiana:0, Houston:1, Chennai:2).